trinodb/trino/presto-docs/src/main/sphinx/connector/cassandra.rst

-To configure the Cassandra connector, create a catalog properties file ``etc/catalog/cassandra.properties`` with the following contents, replacing ``host1,host2`` with a comma-separated list of the Cassandra nodes used to discovery the cluster topology:
+To configure the Cassandra connector, create a catalog properties file ``etc/catalog/cassandra.properties`` with the following contents, replacing ``host1,host2`` with a comma-separated list of the Cassandra nodes, used to discovery the cluster topology:

 .. code-block:: none

     connector.name=cassandra
     cassandra.contact-points=host1,host2

-You will also need to set ``cassandra.native-protocol-port`` if your Cassandra nodes are not using the default port (9042).
+You also need to set ``cassandra.native-protocol-port``, if your Cassandra nodes are not using the default port 9042.

 Multiple Cassandra Clusters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can have as many catalogs as you need, so if you have additional Cassandra clusters, simply add another properties file to ``etc/catalog`` with a different name (making sure it ends in ``.properties``).
-For example, if you name the property file ``sales.properties``, Presto will create a catalog named ``sales`` using the configured connector.
+You can have as many catalogs as you need, so if you have additional Cassandra clusters, simply add another properties file to ``etc/catalog`` with a different name, making sure it ends in ``.properties``.
+For example, if you name the property file ``sales.properties``, Presto creates a catalog named ``sales`` using the configured connector.

 Configuration Properties
 ------------------------